 Why the marks is still 95 even though we have updated it in First connection?

+Answer: I just ran the Update statement in First Connection but didn't commit to the physical database, the updated record changes will be within the connection-one transaction log instance and will not be reflected in the connection-two transaction log instance until all DML commands are auto committed in the connection-one.

 Update the marks to 80 in the second connect.